Chia-Network/chia-blockchain/docs/1-consensus-algorithm-summary.md

 see if they've won), and propagate these proofs if they've found a lucky number.
 Farmers also propagate a block with these proofs, and sign it with a private key that is associated with their plot.

-In order to prevent grinding attacks, these proofs of space must be put through a proof of time as well.
+In order to prevent grinding attacks and long range attacks amongst others, these proofs of space must be put through a proof of time as well.
 Each block has one proof of space and one proof of time.
-**Proofs of time**, or verifiable delay function proofs, are cryptographic proofs that a sequential computation was performed on a given input, for a given number of iterations.
-These proofs of time create time between blocks, and make generating an alternative blockchain very take time.
-The nodes that create proofs of time are called **Timelords**, and they don't get any rewards for doing this.
-The idea is that they help the network operate, and as long as there is one honest timelord that is close enough to the fastest timelord, then the grinding resistance is preserved.
+**Proofs of time**, or verifiable delay function proofs ("VDFs"), are cryptographic proofs that a sequential computation was performed on a given input, for a given number of iterations.
+These proofs of time create time between blocks, and make generating an alternative blockchain take a very long time.
+The nodes that create proofs of time are called **Timelords**, and they don't get any direct rewards for doing this.
+The idea is that they help the network operate, and as long as there is one honest timelord that is close enough to the fastest timelord, then grinding resistance is preserved.

 A block which does not yet have a proof of time on it, is called an **unfinished block**.